ByteRain0/ground.zero.modular.graphql/docs/arch/adr-0031-graphql-subscriptions.md

 # 0031.
-Notifying clients about occured events
+Notifying Clients About Occurred Events

 **Date:** 2024-12-24

 ## Problem

-The clients want to subscribe to real time notifications about newly added anime.
+Clients require the ability to subscribe to real-time notifications for newly added anime.

+---

 ## Options

-Following options have been considered:
+The following options were considered:
-1. SignalR
+1. **SignalR**
-2. GraphQL subscriptions (ServerSideEvents (SSE) and WS websockets)
+2. **GraphQL Subscriptions** using Server-Sent Events (SSE) or WebSockets

+---

 ## Decision

-Use GraphQL subscriptions (SSE) with the Hotchocoloate.Subscriptions.* NuGet packages and InMemory subscription provider.
+We will implement **GraphQL subscriptions (SSE)** using the **HotChocolate.Subscriptions.* NuGet packages** and the **InMemory subscription provider**. </br>
-Unlike WebSockets, SSE is a half-duplex communication channel, which means the server can send messages to the client, but not the other way around.
-This makes it a good fit for one-way real-time data like updates or notifications.
+SSE offers a half-duplex communication channel where the server can send messages to the client but not vice versa, making it ideal for one-way real-time data such as updates or notifications. </br>
-SignalR is a valid alternative which is based around the .NET ecosystem but we are looking a more universal solution.
+While SignalR is a viable alternative and well-integrated into the .NET ecosystem, we opted for a more universal solution provided by HotChocolate.

+---

 ## Consequences

-Positive:
+### Positive:
-1. Will allow clients to subscribe to specific events.
+1. Enables clients to subscribe to specific events for real-time updates.
-2. In the code we can use ITopicEventSender to send events from anywhere in the system.
+2. Supports the use of **`ITopicEventSender`**, allowing events to be triggered from anywhere in the system.
-3. HotChocolate has an abstraction that will allow us to change the implementation details of the subscription provider in the future.
+3. HotChocolate provides an abstraction layer, making it easier to change the subscription provider implementation in the future.
-4. Current subscription provider options that we have are : InMemory, Redis & RabbitMq.
+4. Available subscription providers include: **InMemory**, **Redis**, and **RabbitMQ**.

-Negative:
+### Negative:
-1. We are going to couple to HotChocolate abstractions.
+1. Introduces coupling to HotChocolate abstractions.
-2. No duplex communication.
+2. Does not support duplex communication (client-to-server messages).